 PRINCE2 Foundation exam tip – practicing sample exam papers helps refine your exam technique.
 To try a sample Foundation exam, click the button below.

-There will be a considerable number of questions which ask you the purpose of a management product, a theme or a process.
-Since there’s 26 products, and 7 themes and processes, that’s 40 purposes you need to remember.
+There will be a considerable number of questions which ask you the purpose of a management product, a practice or a process.
+Since there are a lot of management products, practices and processes, that’s a lot of purposes to remember!
 That can be too many things.
 You need some trusted methods to help you remember so try paraphrasing.

-Go to Appendix A in the PRINCE2 manual and one by one, read the purpose of each of the 26 management products.
-To be clear – that’s subsection A1.1, A2.1, A3.1 etc. If you don’t understand it, read it again.
+Go to Appendix A in the PRINCE2 manual and one by one, read the purpose of each of the management products.
+If you don’t understand it, read it again.
 Then write down in your own words the meaning of the product.
 Try to write it in less than 10 words.

 PRINCE2 Foundation exam tip – paraphrasing forces your brain to engage with the subject matter which helps with longer-lasting memory retention, and deeper learning.

-Try paraphrasing the purposes of the 7 themes and 7 processes too.
+Try paraphrasing the purposes of the 7 practices and 7 processes too.